My project had failed.

 I had a bit of savings left.
 Not much, just enough to last me a couple of months.

-I opened Upwork and started looking at projects for a few days while wondering where to start.
+I opened Upwork and started looking at freelance projects for a few days while wondering where to start.

 Then I stumbled upon this project…